Robie writes to help people acquire financial strength. She got her MBA from the University of Venice, Italy.

 Write a list of things you and your family like to do and purchase in your near and far future.

-It can be anything: being able to go on a dream vacation, buying the home of your dreams, ride a luxury car, you name it.
+It can be anything: being able to go on a dream vacation, buying the home of your dreams, having a luxury car, you name it.

 - Write your goals down.